Ecuador Captures 'Churrón', Leader for Whom the U.S. Offered $5 Million Reward

 · Telemundo McAllen (KTLM)

-Ecuadorian authorities announced the capture of Francisco Manuel Bermúdez Cagua, known as "Churrón," a notorious crime leader for whom the U.S. had offered a $5 million reward.
-He led the criminal organization "Los Choneros" and was linked to the Sinaloa Cartel.
-His arrest occurred in Guayaquil, 265 kilometers southwest of Quito, following military intelligence operations.
-Alongside him, two associates were detained, and weapons and a vehicle were seized.
-"Churrón" was considered a key figure in drug trafficking decisions for his gang, which has been involved in drug smuggling since 1990.
-The U.S. has labeled "Los Choneros" a foreign terrorist organization.
+Ecuadorian authorities announced the capture of Francisco Manuel Bermúdez Cagua, known as "Churrón," a leader of the criminal organization "Los Choneros".
+The U.S. had offered a $5 million reward for his capture, linking him to the Sinaloa Cartel.
+His arrest took place in Guayaquil, 265 kilometers southwest of Quito, following military intelligence operations.
+Along with him, two associates were also apprehended, and weapons and ammunition were seized.
+"Churrón" is considered a key figure in drug trafficking decisions for the gang, which has been active since 1990 and was designated a foreign terrorist organization by the U.S. government in 2025.

 AI summary · Source: Telemundo McAllen (KTLM) →